John Rabe (film): Cast

 Most major characters are historically accurate.
-However, Rabe's important fellow Nanking Safety Zone committee member Minnie Vautrin, actual director of the Ginling Girls College, is substituted by a fictive French Lady Valérie Dupres of an "International Girls College".
+However, Rabe's important fellow Nanjing Safety Zone committee member Minnie Vautrin, actual director of the Ginling Girls College, is substituted by a fictive French Lady Valérie Dupres of an "International Girls College".

 Production

 Florian Gallenberger stated that although working with the Chinese censorship authorities was protracted, it was not impossible.
 The resulting film was deemed satisfactory.
 International Sino-Japanese politics was a more erratic interference.
 At one point concern about good relations because of a major gas exploration joint-venture caused production to be halted.
-When a Japanese school book was published without the inclusion of the Nanking Massacre however, the go-ahead was given again.
+When a Japanese school book was published without the inclusion of the Nanjing Massacre however, the go-ahead was given again.

 Awards

 The film picked up over seven German Film Awards nominations, including Best Film, Best Director (Gallenberger), Best Actor (Tukur) and Best Supporting Actor (for Buscemi, one of the few times that a Lola nomination has been given to a non-German citizen – Buscemi is American).
 It won the awards for Best Film, Best Actor, Best Production Design and Best Costume Design.
 Lead actor Ulrich Tukur also won the 2009 Bavarian Film Awards for Best Actor.